AlexanderMatveev2908/PFN-job-application-tracker/README.md

 ## 📌 About This Project

-The idea for this app was born while I was applying to jobs on LinkedIn and jotting down basic information in a simple notepad.
+The idea for this app was born while I was applying for jobs online and jotting down basic information in a simple notepad.
-So I decided to build a proper application to track them:

-- First to consolidate the **Python tools** I've recently learned.

-- Second, to create something useful that anyone can clone and use to manage their own applications.
+So I decided to build a proper application to consolidate the **Python tools** I've recently learned and provide a useful tool that anyone can clone and adapt to his workflow

 ---